Profile: Radio Massacre International

 RMI's musical relaizations are lengthy, atmospheric, dense realizations owing much to the inspiration of the moment during live improvisation.
 On the medium of the live performance space, Dinsdale offers some insight, "...there is an immediacy that is captured when music is happening live in the here and now.
 Musicians behave differently when they are on the spot and improvising rather than playing through a rehearsed piece.
 This is exaggerated when there is an audience there too".

-Radio Massacre International has released eight albums through Centaur Discs Ltd, as well as several limited edition "private" releases on their own.
-The group is well known for their part in preserving Europe's Electronic Music scene with legendary performances as part of the KLEM Dag, Alfa Centauri and EMMA festivals and concerts for the Jodrell Bank and Hampshire Jam series.
-Completely at home in the concerthall, RMI performances are described as to be made up of, "...complex, gradually developing sequencer patterns, otherworldly atmospherics, analog synthesizers and soaring guitar work".
+The group is known for their part in preserving Europe's Electronic Music scene with legendary performances as part of the KLEM Dag, E-Live, Alfa Centauri and EMMA festivals and concerts for the Jodrell Bank, National Space Centre, Hampshire Jam and Awakenings series.
+At home in the concerthall, RMI performances are described as made up of, "...complex, gradually developing sequencer patterns, otherworldly atmospherics, analog synthesizers and soaring guitar work".

 .